awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 # Working with PostgreSQL autovacuum on Amazon RDS<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum"></a>

-We strongly recommend that you use the autovacuum feature for PostgreSQL databases to maintain the health of your PostgreSQL DB instance\.
+We strongly recommend that you use the autovacuum feature to maintain the health of your PostgreSQL DB instance\.
 Autovacuum automates the start of the VACUUM and the ANALYZE commands\.
-Autovacuum checks for tables that have had a large number of inserted, updated, or deleted tuples\.
-Autovacuum then reclaims storage by removing obsolete data or tuples from the PostgreSQL database\.
+It checks for tables with a large number of inserted, updated, or deleted tuples, and it then reclaims storage by removing obsolete data or tuples from the PostgreSQL database\.

-Autovacuum is enabled by default for all new Amazon RDS for PostgreSQL DB instances, and the related autovacuum configuration parameters are appropriately set by default\.
-Because our defaults are somewhat generic, you can benefit from tuning parameters to your specific workload\.
-The following section can help you perform the needed autovacuum tuning\.
+By default, autovacuum is enabled on the Amazon RDS for PostgreSQL DB instances that you create using any of the default PostgreSQL DB parameter groups, such as `default.postgres10`, `default.postgres11`, and so on\.
+All default PostgreSQL DB parameter groups have an `rds.adaptive_autovacuum` parameter that's set to `1`, thus activating the feature\.
+Other configuration parameters associated with the autovacuum feature are also set by default\.
+Because these defaults are somewhat generic, you can benefit from tuning some of the parameters associated with the autovacuum feature for your specific workload\.

+Following, you can find more information about the autovacuum feature and how to tune the parameters associated with the autovacuum for your RDS for PostgreSQL DB instance\.

 **Topics**
 + [Allocating memory for autovacuum](#Appendix.PostgreSQL.CommonDBATasks.Autovacuum.WorkMemory)